wtayyeb/django-postman/docs/quickstart.rst

 * content: in <html><body>, to put the page contents
 * postman_menu: in <html><body>, to put a navigation menu

+.. _static files:

 Static Files
 ~~~~~~~~~~~~

 A CSS file is provided with the application, for the Admin site: :file:`postman/css/admin.css`.
 It is not obligatory but makes the display more confortable.

+A basic CSS file is provided to style the views: :file:`postman/css/postman.css`.
+You may use it as a starting point to make your own design.

-The file is provided under :file:`postman/static/`.
+These files are provided under :file:`postman/static/`.

+See also :ref:`styles` for the stylesheets of views.

 For Django 1.3+, just follow the instructions related to the staticfiles app.

 For Django 1.2:
-	It's up to you to make it visible to the URL resolver.
+	It's up to you to make the files visible to the URL resolver.

 	For example: